- Why should I choose CESJDS?

 Co-curricular opportunities allow students to pursue their passions, explore new interests, develop friendships with students who are not in their regular classes, and round out their educational experience.
 All electives are taught by trained educators who specialize in these interest areas.

-- Lower School JK-5: Music, Physical Education, Art, STEM (Science, Technology, Engineering, and Math)
+- Junior Kindergarten-Grade 5: Music, Physical Education, Art, STEM (Science, Technology, Engineering, and Math)

 - 5th Grade Electives: STEM, art, creative writing, math